-- Re-submitting the GHG Project Plan and Project Design Document in compliance with the then-current ACR Standard and methodology - Re-evaluating the project baseline - Demonstrating additionality against then-current regulations and performance standard - Using ACR-approved baseline methods, emission factors, and tools in effect at the time of crediting period renewal, and - Undergoing validation by an approved Validation/Verification Body (VVB)
+- Re-submitting the GHG Project Plan and Project Design Document in compliance with the thencurrent ACR Standard and methodology; - Re-evaluating the project baseline; - Demonstrating additionality against then-current regulations and performance standard; - Using ACR-approved baseline methods, emission factors, and tools in effect at the time of crediting period renewal; and - Undergoing validation by an approved VVB.

 ACR does not limit the number of crediting period renewals.
 Upon the first site request for a renewed crediting period, an updated GHG Project Plan and Project Design Document must be submitted and the project re-validated.
-At crediting period renewal, the Project Proponent may elect to combine all cohorts such that all renewing sites share the same subsequent crediting period and validation and verification schedule.
-If a site chooses not to renew its initial crediting period (transitions to a "non-crediting site"), it must still continue MRV activities for the duration of the minimum project term.
-All non-crediting sites may be reassigned into a single non-crediting cohort or retained under their previously designated cohorts.
-In either case, the Project Proponent must demonstrate carbon stocks across the aggregate of non-crediting sites remain above previously issued levels for the remainder of the minimum project term.
+At crediting period renewal, the Project Proponent shall combine all renewing sites across all cohorts into a single "crediting cohort," whose sites share the same subsequent crediting period and validation and verification schedule.
+All sites that choose not to renew the initial crediting period (transitions to a "non-crediting site"), will be combined into a "non-crediting cohort" and must still continue MRV activities for the duration of the minimum project term.
+The Project Proponent must demonstrate carbon stocks across the aggregate of non-crediting sites remain above previously issued levels for the remainder of the minimum project term.